Jesse Owens, Star of the 1936 Berlin Olympics

-Jesse Owens first came to the attention of a national track and field audience at the East Technical High School.
+Owens first came to the attention of a national track and field audience at the East Technical High School.
 He did not make the national team while trying out for the 1932 Olympics in Los Angeles, but he achieved stardom for his performance at the 1933 National Interscholastic Championships in Chicago.
 He match the world record in the 100 yard dash (9.4 seconds).
 He also managed to long jump 9.5 inches at the same event, along with winning the 220-yard dash event.
 A parade awaited him when he returned to Cleveland following the event.
 His high school career saw him compete in 79 races.
 He won 75 of those events.

 Despite Owens failing to complete the required courses to earn a high school diploma, more than 12 colleges attempted to recruit him for their programs.
-But he was reluctant to leave his family who needed his financial support to stay afloat.
+But he was reluctant to leave his family, who needed his financial support to stay afloat.
 However, a school helped find better employment for his father, and Owens went to college knowing his family was no longer struggling.

 Owens never forgot to send money back to his family and his girlfriend.
 He still managed to find time for his studies and, of course, his daily track practices.
-Owens did not let financial or personal struggles impact his goals.
+He did not let financial or personal struggles impact his goals.
 The racism of others only made his determination to succeed even greater.
-At times he struggled with his academics, with the school putting him on academic probation.
+At times, he struggled with his academics, with the school putting him on academic probation.
 He eventually left Ohio State in 1941 without a degree.

-Owens overall college record saw him win eight individual NCAA Championships, four in 1935 and four in 1936.
+Owens' overall college record saw him win eight individual NCAA Championships, four in 1935 and four in 1936.
 His record of four gold medals stood until 2006, when Xavier Carter equaled it.
 Despite his brilliant track and field career, Owens was not always welcomed by the Ohio State student body.
 He lived off campus with other African-Americans and had to stay at “black-only” hotels and eat at “black-only” restaurants when the team traveled for away games or national meets.
 In all his years at Ohio State, he barely received any scholarship money.